A Little Bit About Me...

 always had fun craft projects for our troop to do.
 She loved helping

 me with my homework when it involved anything artistic.
 Whenever

 I got bored, my mother either put me to work, or put art supplies

 in front of me.
 Given the choice to do manual labor or do art, art

 by trade and his artistic side presented in the form of woodworking

 and welding.
-He really put himself into his work and paid attention
+He really his heart and soul into his work and paid attention

 to the smallest details.
 He was also a talented musician who taught